sellari/network-attack-detection-pyspark/README.md

-# network-attack-detection-pyspark
-Distributed ML project for DoS and PortScan detection using PySpark and CICIDS2017

 # Network Attack Detection with PySpark

 Distributed machine learning project for detecting malicious network activity, with a focus on DoS and PortScan attacks using the CICIDS2017 dataset.